fjames86/frpc/README.md

-# FRPC
+# frpc
-FRPC is an implementation of the ONC-RPC ("SunRPC") protocol.
+This is an implementation of the ONC-RPC ("SunRPC") protocol in Common Lisp.
 It provides both a generalized eXtensible Data Representation (XDR) serializer and a flexible RPC framework to build robust, secure networked services.
-FRPC supports the most commonly used authentication flavours (see below) including RPCSEC_GSS (i.e. Kerberos).
+It supports the most commonly used authentication flavours (see below) including RPCSEC_GSS (i.e. Kerberos).

 See the related project [nefarious](https://github.com/fjames86/nefarious), which uses FRPC to implement an NFSv3 client and server.